billythemusical/recode-fa23/modules/06-developing-locally/digital-ocean-droplet.md

     - Commit your changes
     - Push the working code to Github
 2. ON YOUR REMOTE MACHINE:
-    - Clone the repo
+    - Clone the remote repo (`git clone https://github.com/username/repo`)
+    - Install your dependencies
-    - Install and deploy your app
+    - Deploy your app
     - Monitor the logs for errors
-    - To get new updates, PULL the changes into your repo (`git pull`)
+        - Pull new changes into your repo (`git pull`)
         - Restart your app
-    - Rinse and repeat

 We always follow this process - develop locally / pull remotely - because it's much easier to test and debug locally than it is on a remote machine.
 And Git/Github makes this so much more convenient for us!